agency-quill/agency/documentation/adcore-web-mod.md

 __If an apostrophe, or single quote, is present in any of the fields for these offer codes, the apostrophe/single quote needs to be preceded by a backslash (\\).__

 ### 2018-eighth-mod
 This unit should always follow the card-based pattern.
-It renders as between 2-up under 500px through 12-up above 1519px.
+It renders between 2-up under 500px through 12-up at 1520px and above.
 This unit is best used for jump-to links.
-It isn't really wide enough for rich content.
+It isn't really wide enough for a lot of content.

 This offer code renders HTML similar to the below examples.
 ```html